Chinese state media calls spy chips story “science fiction”

 Most of the comments on Chinese social media agree.

-“I saw the Bloomberg spy chip story, and it’s inconceivable,” one user says, “Anyone with basic engineering knowledge wouldn’t believe such bullshit.
+“I saw the Bloomberg spy chip story, and it’s inconceivable,” one user says, “Anyone with basic engineering knowledge wouldn’t believe such BS.
 How can you incorporate memory and networking capability into a rice-sized chip?”

 Funnily enough, some think the technology in this hack is too advanced for China -- pointing to the ZTE saga, when it argued that a ban on buying US components would cripple the company.